-All animal organs and systems are made of structural building blocks called cells.
+All animal organs and systems comprises of structural building blocks called cells.
 Higher organisms like plants and animals have developed cellular structures.
 They have membrane-bound cell organelles like the nucleus (plural nuclei), mitochondria, vacuoles, etc. Animal and plant cells are termed eukaryotic cells.

 Although both animal and plant cells are eukaryotic, a plant cell has a cell wall, and an animal cell lacks a cell wall.
 Different animal cells are based on the tissues or organs they form.
 The animal cells are skin, muscle, blood, fat, nerve, stem, and sex cells.
 Although cells’ types, functions, and locations vary, the essential structural components of all animal cells are the same.

-The essential structural components in the animal cell include the nucleus, lysosome, mitochondria, vacuoles, Golgi bodies, ribosomes, endoplasmic reticulum, etc. These cell organelles are bound by the cell membrane and work together to keep the cell active by performing their functions.
+The essential structural components in the animal cell include the nucleus, lysosome, mitochondria, vacuoles, Golgi bodies, ribosomes, endoplasmic reticulum, etc. Cell membrane surrounds these cell organelles and the organelles work together to keep the cell active by performing their functions.

 Structural Composition of Animal Cell

 Animal cells are eukaryotic cells bound by cell membranes instead of rigid cell walls and have membrane-bound cell organelles.
 Most animal cells are visible only under the microscope due to their size (ranging from 1 µm to a few mm).
 The largest known animal cell is the ostrich egg (130-170 mm in diameter).

 The shape of animal cells is diverse.
 An animal cell can be oval, round, rod-shaped, concave, curved, or rectangular.
 The membrane-bound cell organelle- nucleus encloses the genetic material (DNA).

 The following are the cellular structure of animal cells with their functions: